vsanse/react_barebone_components/README.md

 # react_barebone_components

-The only react library you can use as your own and edit to your hearts extent.
+The only react library you can use as your own and edit to your heart's extent.

 ## How to use